YJPL/alternate/README.md

 Make sure there there is no space in image names!!!

-## Site Structure

-In Terminal, CD `alternate` then run `Tree` to get a directory tree of the site files.

 ## Notes
 Blog posts are in `alternate/_posts/`
 There are three layouts, one for posts, one for other pages, and one for long form articles.
 Layouts are stored